-All applicants to the M.A.T. degree program must submit to the Office of Admissions an application form, necessary transcripts, the laboratory/internship agreement form, and two letters of recommendation.
+All applicants to the M.A.T. degree program must submit to the Office of Admissions an application form and all necessary transcripts.
 Upon receipt of these documents, undergraduate course work will be evaluated by the Division of Education for admission to the chosen program.
 If the applicant has the necessary appropriate course work and grade point average, he/she will be notified regarding the required faculty interview which includes an extemporaneous essay to be written on-site on a subject to be determined by the Division of Education.
-Upon satisfactory completion of the interview process, the student will be notified in writing of his/her admission status.

-Additionally, before initial course registration will be approved, the applicant must have received background and fingerprint clearance from the Alabama State Department of Education.
+Additionally, at the time of the interview and before initial registration for graduate coursework will be approved, the applicant must submit the signed and dated Internship/Laboratory Experience Agreement form and his/her Suitability Letter from the Alabama State Department of Education indicating that the applicant has received background and fingerprint clearance.
 The student is responsible for the non-refundable fee and must use a service provider approved by the ALSDE.
-If the student does not receive clearance, he/she has the right to due process procedures in accordance with ALSDE Rule 290-3-3-02(6) (d).
+If the student does not receive clearance, he/she has the right to due process procedures in accordance with the ALSDE Rule 290-3-3-02(6) (d).
 Information is available in the Education Office.